© Fritz Busiek

 Marianne von Waldenfels

-He is considered one of the most influential and outstanding chefs of the present.
-After working with Christian Jürgens at the "Kastell" restaurant in Wernberg-Köblitz and with Klaus Erfort in Saarbrücken, Jan Hartwig moved to "Aqua" in Wolfsburg in 2007, where he initially became Chef de Partie and then Souschef under the direction of Sven Elverfeld.
+He is considered one of the most influential and outstanding chefs of today.
+After positions with Christian Jürgens in the "Kastell" restaurant in Wernberg-Köblitz and with Klaus Erfort in Saarbrücken, Jan Hartwig moved to "Aqua" in Wolfsburg in 2007, where he initially became Chef de Partie and then Sous Chef under the direction of Sven Elverfeld.

-When you took over the "Atelier" restaurant in the "Bayerischer Hof" in Munich in May 2007, it already had one star.
-How great was the pressure to maintain it?
+When you took over the "Atelier" restaurant at the "Bayerischer Hof" in Munich in May 2007, it already had a star.
+How big was the pressure to maintain it?

-The pressure was bearable, I came as a Souschef from a 3-star restaurant, it was my goal to defend the star.
-Of course, I didn't expect to cook three stars within three and a half years.
+The pressure was bearable, I came as a sous-chef from a 3-star restaurant, it was my goal to defend the star.
+Of course, I didn't expect to earn three stars within three and a half years.

 How do you personally deal with pressure?

-It belongs to my job.
-However, I find it very important that this pressure is positive.
-I consider stress as a stimulus, as a motivator.
-It pushes me and drives me to perform at my best.
-If you perceive pressure as something oppressive, as a stone that weighs on you, then that's not good at all, and I believe it can’t lead anyone, regardless of the industry, to great success.
+It is part of my job.
+But I find it very important that this pressure is positive.
+I perceive stress as a stimulus, as a motivator.
+It pushes me and drives me to peak performance.
+If you perceive pressure as something oppressive, as a stone weighing on you, that's not good at all, and I don't think that can lead anyone, in any industry, to great success.
 Fear is not a good advisor.

 How big is the leap from the second to the third star?

-Huge.
-Two stars are mega good, three stars are world class.
+Big.
+Two stars are mega-good, three stars are world-class.
 You should actually read the official claim of the Michelin testers for this.
-Here, the difference or what makes three stars is described with the calm words: The restaurant is worth a trip - it is worth it to get on a plane in Beijing, London, Chicago, or even in Hamburg, or on a train to travel to Munich and eat in my restaurant.
+Here the difference, or what makes three stars, is described in calm words: The restaurant is worth a trip – it is therefore worth getting on a plane in Beijing, London, Chicago, or even in Hamburg, or on a train to Munich to dine at my restaurant.

-Strictly speaking, there are no star chefs, only starred restaurants.
-We are ten 3-star chefs in Germany, and each has an unmistakable signature.
-If you present me a dish, as a photo or also on the plate, I bet you that I can say with one hundred percent certainty which colleague cooked it.
-I can't determine that so precisely with two stars, unless the chef has very unique plates or a completely characteristic style of presentation.
+Strictly speaking, there are no star chefs, only star restaurants.
+We are ten 3-star chefs in Germany, and each has a distinctive signature.
+If you show me a dish, as a photo or on the plate, I will bet with you that I can say with 100% certainty which colleague cooked it.
+With two stars, I cannot determine that as precisely, unless the chef has very unique plates or a completely characteristic style of arranging them.

 © Pieter D’Hoop

-How is the interaction with the other 3-star chefs - is there a certain competition?
+How is the interaction with the other 3-star chefs – do you feel a certain competition there?

-Not at all, I consider our relationship to be more friendly.
+Not at all, I find our relationship to be more friendly.
 Although friendship is a big word.
-After all, you only have three or four true friends in life.
-We maintain a very respectful and collegial exchange, we play employees and naturally also guests to each other.
+After all, you have only three, four true friends in life.
+We maintain a very respectful and collegial exchange, sharing employees and of course guests.

-The word competition I don't like at all, because for me it has something to do with envy.
+I don't like the word competition at all because to me it has something to do with envy.
 And I deeply reject envy.
 Competitors are important and good.
 How can you run a marathon alone?
-Or play soccer?
-You need fellow players.
-Otherwise it wouldn't be any fun.
+Or play football?
+You need teammates.
+Otherwise, it wouldn't be fun.

-What are the most important ingredients to reach and maintain your level?
+What are the key ingredients to achieving and maintaining your level?

-Consistency, a unique style, and hard work.
+Consistency, a unique handwriting, and hard work.
 Every day is important.
-Nothing was given to me, I don't have a big hotel or partners or sponsors in the background, and yet it works well.
+Nothing was given to me, I don't have a large hotel or partners or sponsors in the background, and yet it works well.
 That makes me very proud.

 How do you motivate yourself?

 I want to be better every day than I was yesterday.
-That is my drive, and that is certainly also the recipe for the speed of my success.
-I am a person who is restless, and who is not only interested in his own development but also enjoys it.
+That's my drive, and that’s certainly also the recipe for the speed of my success.
+I am a person who is restless and not only interested in my own development but also enjoys it.

-I always question myself, my team can sing a song about it.
-If I've had a dish on the menu for eight weeks, for example, pigeon breast, and everyone knows today is the penultimate day we'll send this dish because we're changing it next week, it's still happened a few times that I say we're going to plate it differently for the remaining days because I've thought of something new.
+I keep questioning myself, my team can sing a song about it.
+If I have had a dish on the menu for eight weeks, like pigeon breast for example, and everyone knows today is the penultimate day we will serve this dish because we’re changing it next week, it has still happened a few times that I say, we’re going to present it differently for the remaining days because I thought of something new.

-Nothing in life is worse than this old saying: We've always done it this way.
-I find it quite terrible when people are unable to reflect on themselves.
+Nothing in life is worse than the old saying: That's how we've always done it.
+I find it terrible when people are unable to reflect on themselves.

 Do you let yourself be influenced by trends?

 Following trends means being a weathervane.
-Imitation does not create anything of one's own.
-But I am always interested in making something better.
-Standstill is regression.
-I was at "Aqua" for seven years, and was also significantly involved in recipe development and creative processes there.
+Nothing original comes from imitation.
+But I'm always interested in doing something better.
+Stagnation is regression.
+I was at ‘Aqua’ for seven years and was also significantly involved in recipe development and creative processes there.

-When I left, many said: He first has to free himself from Sven Elverfeld and find his own style.
-At the "Atelier," I deliberately chose products that were not or rarely available during my time at "Aqua," such as rabbit or quail.
-I wanted to be Jan Hartwig from the start and not a copy of another star chef.
+When I left, many said: He must first free himself from Sven Elverfeld and find his own style.
+Then, in the “Atelier”, I deliberately chose products that were not or only rarely available during my time at “Aqua”, such as rabbit or quail.
+From the beginning, I wanted to be Jan Hartwig and not a clone of another star chef.

-In some star kitchens, one often has the impression that the optics are in the foreground, with you ...
+With some star cuisine, you often get the impression that the appearance is the focus, with you ...

 ... taste comes first.
 Of course, I have a visual standard.
-The plate has to look very, very nice, but no compromises are made on taste.
-The right temperature is crucial too.
-I don't like it at all when dishes that are supposed to be hot are served lukewarm.
-I'm very pedantic about that.
+The plate must look very, very beautiful, but no compromises are made when it comes to taste.
+The right temperature is also crucial.
+I really dislike it when dishes that should be hot are served lukewarm.
+I am very pedantic about that.

 © Pieter D’Hoop